bgoonz/gists-revamp/_CURRENT/6af1b7b3/alt-web-dev-setup.md

 You will be given a list of dependencies that will be installed and prompted to continue or abort.
 Press `RETURN` to continue.

-Let's break this command down a bit. `curl`, a command-line tool commonly used for downloading files from the internet, is used to download the Homebrew installation file.
+Let’s break this command down a bit. `curl`, a command-line tool commonly used for downloading files from the internet, is used to download the Homebrew installation file.
 The `"$(...)"` transforms the file content into a string.
 Finally, the string is passed to our Ruby executable (`/usr/bin/ruby` is where this the system Ruby executable file is stored on our machine) with the `-e` flag to tell Ruby to run the argument as code.

 Check out the [Homebrew website](https://brew.sh/) to learn the basic commands.